 Created by Athens-based firm Kois Associated Architects, the Mirage house and pool are designed to give the owners incredible panoramic views over the Aegean Sea, but also to ensure it has minimal impact on the existing landscape of Tinos, an unspoiled Greek island in the Cyclades.
 According to architect Stelios Kois, “Reflecting nature is the only way to integrate in it” – a sentiment that was at the heart of the project.

-“The infinity pool merges with the seascape and the Greek sky, thus providing an illusion inspired by the optical phenomenon of mirage”, adds Kois.
-“The presence of the house is revealed only through the mirror-effect surface of the pool, keeping the rest of the property camouflaged”.
+“The infinity pool merges with the seascape and the Greek sky, thus providing an illusion inspired by the optical phenomenon of mirage,” adds Kois.
+“The presence of the house is revealed only through the mirror-effect surface of the pool, keeping the rest of the property camouflaged.”

-This cave-like home establishes an ongoing dialogue with the landscape, in an effort to highlight how less can actually more, paying reverence to the island’s natural environment.
+This cave-like home establishes an ongoing dialogue with the landscape, in an effort to highlight how less can actually be more, paying reverence to the island’s natural environment.